chrisgarcia001/Jepson-2014-2015/README.md

 Jepson Research 2014-2015 @UMW
 ===============
-### A nearest-neighbor algorithm for response-maximizing interaction designs in social outreach campaigns
+### A Nearest-Neighbor Algorithm for Response-Maximizing Interaction Design in Social Outreach Campaigns

 This project contains some of the code developed as part of a Jepson Fellowship at UMW during the 2014-15 year.
 This research aimed to make social media outreach campaigns more effective through designing tailored interactions